Shulin00/CS20-S16-lab08/README.md

 There can be a temptation to make your test cases pass by changing them to the answer your function returns, even if it is wrong, but that is not permitted—in fact, it is a kind of academic dishonesty.

-So, don't change any of the test cases, unless you have permission of the TA/Instructor.
+So, don't change any of the test cases, unless you have permission of the Instructor.
 (This should only be done if we determine that there is an error in the test cases provided.)
 When all the test cases pass...

-When your file contains all the functions and test cases from the original lab08StartingPoint.py, and all the tests pass, you are finished!
+When your file contains all the functions and test cases from the original lab08 starting point, and all the tests pass, you are finished!

 Step 3: Submitting via turnin
 -----------------------------

 Before submitting:

--   Change the header comment in lab08Funcs.py in the normal way (e.g. put in your name and your pair partner's name)
+-   Change the header comment in `lab08Funcs.py` in the normal way (e.g. put in your name and your pair partner's name)
 -   Remove all comment lines with @@@ in them (those are just instructions to help you complete the exercise)
 -   Review the grading rubric below